kechestnutt/CR-02-charity-water-lp/prompts.md

 Create a simple HTML layout for a nonprofit landing page with sections for a hero, a story, and a call-to-action.

 ## Style with Brand Identity
-Write CSS using a color palette of [insert your brand colors] and fonts that feel [insert tone, e.g., bold and modern].
+Write CSS using a color palette of [black and dark yellow] and fonts that feel [ bold tone, e.g., bold and modern].

 ## Build the Hero Section
 Create a hero section with a centered headline, subheadline, and full-width background image that grabs attention.